tatumdmortimer/tatumdmortimer.github.io/_posts/2022-08-18-diagnostic-escape.md

 ---
-title: "*Neisseria gonorrhoeae* diagnostic escape from a *gyrA*-based test for ciprofloxacin susceptibility can lead to increased zoliflodacin resistance"
+title: "*Neisseria gonorrhoeae* diagnostic escape from a *gyrA*-based test for ciprofloxacin susceptibility and the effect on zoliflodacin resistance: a bacterial genetics and experimental evolution study"
 categories:
   - Projects
 tags: